jboolean/wowd-components/README.md

 ### LESS

 LESS CSS ([lesscss.org](http://lesscss.org)) is used for styles with Webpack's [CSS Modules](https://github.com/webpack-contrib/css-loader#modules).
-The tl;dr of this is: 1) All less files can be imported into javascript as objects and 2) All the class names within a `:local` block in the less file, which should be the entire less file, get replace with a random string.
+The tl;dr of this is: 1) All less files can be imported into javascript as objects and 2) All the class names within a `:local` block in the less file, which should be the entire less file, gets replace with a random string.
 The exported javascript object is a map from the original class name to the randomized class name.

 MyGreatComponent.less
 ```css